imbryan/day-tracker/README.md

  * Better interface for creating categories, including selecting data type
  * Ability to create backups
  * Generate graphs for given time spans
+ * Compile an executable
  * Maybe make it easier to jump to non-adjacent days

 ## Known issues
  * Float values throw an exception when being read
+ * Terminal runs behind GUI for now